- 1 INTRODUCTION:

 - The customer tends to overspend out of immense happiness.

 - Discounts and rebates can rarely be obtained.

-- The cardholder is responsible for charges due to loss or theft of the card and the bank may not be a party for loss due to fraud or collusion of staff, etc
+- The cardholder is responsible for charges due to loss or theft of the card and the bank may not be a party for damage due to fraud or collusion of staff, etc

 - Customers may be denied a cash discount for payment through the card.

-- It might lead to spending habits and cardholders may end up in big debts
+- It might lead to spending habits, and cardholders may end up in significant debts

 - Avoid the entire cost and security problem involved in handling cash.